Caroline Croft (Chair)

 Steve became a Trustee in 2009.
 He was for many years the Senior Clerk of Landmark Chambers and was tempted out of retirement in 2010 to become a Director and now International Business Consultant of Outer Temple Chambers.
 Steve is a Past Master of the Worshipful Company of Glaziers, a Trustee and Chairman of the Glaziers’ Foundation and Chairman of the Glaziers’ Trust.
 He is a past Chairman of the Institute of Barristers’ Clerks and is a Trustee and Chairman of the Barristers’ Clerks Benevolent Fund.

-Steve is Chairman of the Governors of Vauxhall Primary School and a Governor of the Gipsy Hill Federation of Schools – 5 in Lambeth and 1 in Southwark.
+Steve is Chair of the Governors of the Wyvern Federation of Schools, and a Governor of the Gipsy Hill Federation of Schools – 5 in Lambeth and 1 in Southwark.

 Lester Hicks CBE